Skip to main content

 • To link the achievement of diversity and inclusion targets to the overall business strategy and personal goals of our Executive Committee.
 These targets are to be assessed and measured as part of the year end performance and compensation review.

-• A continued improvement in our female pipeline into senior roles.
-38% of promotions into Managing Director and 41% of our promotions into Senior Vice President were for women.
+• Continued development of our female pipeline into senior roles.
+33% of promotions into Managing Director and 43% of our promotions into Senior Vice President were for women.

 • A highly visible campaign with colleagues on the topic of menopause.
-This included highly popular live awareness events, toolkits for colleagues and managers, the creation of a menopause support network, and training for people managers.
+This included highly popular live awareness events, toolkits for colleagues and managers, with the continuation of a menopause support network and training for people managers.

 • Continued improvements to our policies, processes, and benefits in support of a gender inclusive culture that will ensure that our female colleagues have the best chance of thriving at work.
-Developments this year include a toolkit and training for HR on dealing with domestic abuse in the workplace, women’s health sessions as part of our wellbeing roadshows, and the roll out of free menstrual products in the majority of our UK offices.
+Ongoing initiatives include a toolkit and training for HR on dealing with domestic abuse in the workplace, women’s health sessions as part of our wellbeing roadshows, and the provision of free menstrual products in the majority of our UK offices.

 • A number of successful and highly visible initiatives, spearheaded by our gender focused Colleague Resource Groups.
-Highlights this year have included the Bigger; Bolder; Braver client event focusing on the need for significant commitments to drive the gender equity agenda forward and the internal Balance Awards, for top female role models and male allies, which garnered over 1000 colleague votes.
+Highlights this year have included the launch of the ‘Female Forum’, which encourages female colleagues to share their experiences in a safe space and to inform future policy making, the internal Balance Awards for top female role models and male allies, and the introduction of an additional group for Parents and Caregivers.

 Accountability in leadership

-Chris Lay, CEO of Marsh UK and Marsh McLennan UK, and Paul Moody, CEO of Guy Carpenter UK, are our senior executive team members responsible and accountable for gender diversity and inclusion within our organisation.
-The full executive teams of both Marsh and Guy Carpenter have made specific commitments to advance our work across all areas of our diverse communities.
+Chris Lay, CEO of Marsh UK and Marsh McLennan UK, and Paul Moody, CEO of Guy Carpenter UK are our senior executive team members responsible and accountable for gender diversity and inclusion within our organisation.
+However, the full executive teams of both Marsh and Guy Carpenter have made specific commitments to advance our work across all areas of our diverse communities.

 More broadly, Marsh and Guy Carpenter consider leadership to be a mindset, not a title.
 One of the qualities that is considered to make a great leader here is the ability to unlock people’s full potential and this includes building a diverse workforce where all colleagues can grow and thrive.
 We expect leaders at all levels to support the development of our inclusive culture and the advancement of our diversity commitments in their work.